Skip to Main Content

 3. How large or small is the collection?

 While not always the case, you can sometimes make more efficient use of your time by searching a more extensive database.
-This is why we often recommend starting with Academic Search Ultimate because it offers over 9,000 peer-reviewed journals, which is the largest electronic resource collection we have available.
+This is why we often recommend starting with Academic Search Complete classic interface or Academic Search Complete new interface because it offers over 9,000 peer-reviewed journals, which is the largest electronic resource collection we have available.
 However, databases with a subject focus will provide more refined search results, and save you time because you don't need to sift through hundreds of results.

 4. What journal coverage does it offer?